divelab/DIG/dig/xgraph/DeepLIFT/README.md

 # DeepLIFT

 This is the implementation of [DeepLIFT (Learning Important Features Through Propagating Activation Differences)](https://arxiv.org/abs/1704.02685) for explaining graph neural network.
-We extend the algorithm from image domain to deep graph models to study node importance.
+We extend the algorithm from image domain to deep graph models to study node/edge importance.

 ## Table of Contents